 If you have never tried growing your own potatoes, nothing could be easier.
 Pick up some certified seed potatoes at your local garden center.
 (Seed potatoes are not seeds; they are very small potatoes used to grow potato plants.)

-If you aren’t fussy about type of potato and have some in your kitchen that are sprouting in their bag, they can be planted.
+If you aren’t fussy about the type of potato and have some in your kitchen that are sprouting in their bag, these can be planted.
 Many folks say to avoid grocery store potatoes, but we’ve grown some excellent crops of potatoes from grocery store spuds.
 There is a greater chance of disease since they aren’t certified to be free of pathogens.
-Plant the whole potato if it is small or cut them into pieces with at least two “eyes” in each one.
+Plant the whole potato if it is small, or cut them into pieces with at least two eyes (the dimpled area with the bud) each.

 Preparing the Seed Potatoes for Planting

-A week or two before planting, spread your seed potatoes out, one layer deep, in an open box placed in a warm bright spot to green up and begin to sprout.
-This encourages the development of short strong sprouts that are not easily broken off.
+A week or two before planting, spread your seed potatoes one layer deep in an open box, and place them in a warm bright spot to green up and begin to sprout.
+This encourages the development of short, strong sprouts that do not break off easily.

 Chitting Your Seed Potatoes

-For really good results try a process known as chitting a day or two in advance.
-This is the process of dividing (larger) seed potatoes into smaller pieces to create more plants!
-As long as there is at least one “eye” in your potato (the dimpled area with the bud), this will work.
-The sprouts that will form the stems of your plants will grow from these eyes.
+For really good results, try a process known as chitting a day or two in advance.
+This is the process of dividing larger seed potatoes into smaller pieces to create more plants!
+This will work as long as there is at least one eye in your potato.
+The sprouts that grow from these eyes will form the stems of your plants.
 We chit 24 to 48 hours in advance to allow the cut pieces to dry and avoid rotting.

 Types of Containers for Potatoes

-Any large container can be used for growing potatoes as long as it has good drainage and opaque (and doesn’t let light through).
+Any large container can be used for growing potatoes as long as it has good drainage and is opaque.
 Trash cans are great, especially ones on wheels.
 Just be sure to drill lots of drainage holes in the bottom and a few inches up the sides.
-See our humorous video showing out editor planting potatoes in a trash can!
+See our humorous video showing our editor planting potatoes in a trash can!

-The container needs to be at least 14 inches deep with a 10 to 15 gallon capacity.
-Avoiding getting much larger as it gets difficult to water evenly.
-You’ll need five gallons of soil volume for each plant.
-If your container has a diameter of 20 inches, you can assume 4 plants.
+The container needs to be at least 14 inches deep with a 10- to 15-gallon capacity.
+Avoid getting much larger as it gets difficult to water evenly.
+You’ll need 5 gallons of soil volume for each plant.
+If your container has a diameter of 20 inches, you can fit four plants.

 Some folks grow successfully in old tires adding a new tire to the tower as the plants grow.
 Just beware that tires can leach undesirable chemicals into the soil.
 Some folks line the tires to avoid this issue.